apache/cxf-fediz/examples/simpleWebapp/README.txt

 Deploying the demo to Tomcat
 ----------------------------
+First copy this sample's Fediz Configuration file (src/main/config/fediz_config.xml) into the Tomcat-RP's conf folder.
+This configuration references the Java keystore 'tomcat-rp.jks' available in Fediz' examples/samplekeys folder but should already be in the Tomcat RP's root folder when you configured this instance as stated in the prerequisites.

-You can manually copy the generated WAR file to the Tomcat-RP's webapps folder, or use the Tomcat Maven Plugin as described in the README file in the example folder root.
+Then, either manually copy this sample's generated WAR file to the Tomcat-RP's webapps folder, or use the Tomcat Maven Plugin as described in the README file in the example folder root.

 Test the demo